 Bradford Playhouse, Theatre in Little Germany district, Bradford, England

 The building opened in 1929 as Jowett Hall under the Bradford Playhouse Company.
-Renowned playwright J.B.
-Priestley took the presidency in 1932 and shaped the cultural direction of the venue.
+The playwright J.B.
+Priestley, who was from Bradford, took on the presidency in 1932 and helped guide the venue through its early years.

 The community of curious travelers